 - Dry masa flour - Masa dough dried and ground into flour.
 It is sold to chip and Mexican style food manufacturers that reconstitute the flour into dough.

 - Corn dry milling - The process of mechanically breaking and separating corn into physical component parts.
 Steps in the process include tempering (by adding water), degerming (separating the germ and pericarp from the endosperm), and roller cracking the remaining endosperm.
 The products of dry/wet milling include germ, various particle size grits, various particle size meals, corn flour, and hominy feed.

 - Food grade soybeans - Soybeans with traits that are desirable for certain food uses including high-protein products produced from soy milk and fermented food products.

 - Edamame - Large, green, fresh soybean pods which are harvested prior to maturity.
-Seeds are cooked in the pod and then removed prior to serving them as a fresh vegetable or snack in Japan.
+Seeds are cooked in the pod and then removed prior to serving them as a fresh vegetable or snack.

 - Lipoxygenase - An enzyme that causes soybean and some soy foods to have an undesirable beany or grassy flavor.
 Reducing the activity of this enzyme results in soy foods that have a milder, more desirable flavor.

 - Low lipoxygenase soybean - Varieties of soybeans that are lacking one or more of the three known lipoxygenase enzymes.
 These soybeans have a nutty flavor as compared with normal soybeans which have a beany or grassy flavor.